 Most brokerage accounts are set up as taxable accounts.
 This means that all transactions that take place within them are taxable in the year they are executed.

-The Internal Revenue Service (IRS) sponsors tax-advantaged brokerage accounts.
+Some employers offer employer-sponsored defined contribution plans that provide tax benefits.
 These types of accounts, such as 401(k) plans, are often used to help save for future expenses like retirement.

 You can open a brokerage account through a major brokerage firm such as Charles Schwab, E-Trade or Fidelity Investments.
 Whichever firm you choose, it will essentially act as a middleman between you and your investments.